AdaCore/spark2014/docs/lrm/source/introduction.rst

 This introduction contains the following sections:

-- Section :ref:`read_interpret` describes how to read and interpret this document.
+- Section :ref:`How to Read and Interpret this Manual` describes how to read and interpret this document.

-- Section :ref:`desc_notate` describes the conventions used in presenting the definition of |SPARK|.
+- Section :ref:`Method of Description` describes the conventions used in presenting the definition of |SPARK|.

-- Section :ref:`formal_analysis` gives a brief overview of the formal analysis to which |SPARK| programs are amenable.
+- Section :ref:`Formal Analysis` gives a brief overview of the formal analysis to which |SPARK| programs are amenable.

-- Section :ref:`exec_sem` gives a brief overview of the use of executable contracts.
+- Section :ref:`Executable Contracts and Mathematical Numbers` gives a brief overview of the use of executable contracts.

-- Section :ref:`dynamic_sem` gives details on the dynamic semantics of
+- Section :ref:`Dynamic Semantics of |SPARK| Programs` gives details on the dynamic semantics of |SPARK|.
-  |SPARK|.

-- Section :ref:`sprs` defines the overall goals to be met by the |SPARK| language and toolset.
+- Section :ref:`|SPARK| Strategic Requirements` defines the overall goals to be met by the |SPARK| language and toolset.

-- Section :ref:`explain_sprs` provides expanded detail on the main strategic requirements.
+- Section :ref:`Explaining the Strategic Requirements` provides expanded detail on the main strategic requirements.

-.. _read_interpret:

 How to Read and Interpret this Manual
 -------------------------------------